-Two Mules, who were each of them loaded with a pack, happened to travel in company.
-One of them was carrying money to the public treasury, and the other sustaining the weight of a large sack which was full of barley.
-The former being proud of his burden, tossed up his head, with an air, and shook the tinkling bell which dangled upon his neck; while his partner followed him at a distance, with an humble and easy pace.
-On a sudden, out rushed a gang of Robbers from their ambush, and in the heat of the skirmish they wounded the Mule who had been so vain of his money, and carried off the bags, leaving the barley for the next comer.
-Thus plundered and crippled, while he was bewailing his cruel fate, "For my part," said the other Mule, "I am heartily glad that they did not think me worthy of their notice; for I have lost nothing by their contempt, and am still as whole and as sound as ever."
+AN Eagle having pounced a Tortoise, flew off with it in the air; but as the harmless captive kept close in her shell, she easily secured herself from his hungry beak.
+A Crow, who was on the wing, happening to fly close by him, "Indeed," said she, " you have caught a noble bell which dangled upon his neck ; while his partner followed him at a distance with an humble and easy pace.
+On a sudden out rushed a gang of Robbers from their ambush, and in the heat of the skirmish they wounded the mule who had been so vain of his money, and carried off the bags, leaving the barley for the next comer.
+Thus plundered and crippled, while he was bewailing his cruel fate, "For my " part," said the other mule, "I am hear-" tily glad that they did not think me " worthy of their notice ; for I have lost " nothing by their contempt, and am still " as whole and as sound as ever."